Jan961/2095736w/Minutes, log and notes/references.md

 </p>

-<p class="done"> A Method For Solving The Convex Programming Problem With Convergence Rate O(1/k^2) - nesterov momentum original refernce - no to read.
+<p class="done"> A Method For Solving The Convex Programming Problem With Convergence Rate O(1/k^2) - nesterov momentum original refernce - not to read.
 </p>

 <p class="not_fully_read"> On the importance of initialization and momentum in deep learning - Nesterov momentum here </p>